-Illinois plans to conduct 90 compliance reviews on Moderate Risk and High Risk carriers (as assigned to us by the Illinois Division) by the end of FY2018.
+Illinois plans to conduct 80 compliance reviews on Moderate Risk and High Risk carriers (as assigned to us by the Illinois Division) by the end of FY2019.
 The Illinois Federal Division Program Office is managing the reviews on High Risk carriers.
 Illinois will target Moderate Risk carriers (when approved to do so by the Illinois Division Office) and continue to conduct reviews on carrier complaints as they are received by the Federal Division Office.
-Over the past few years, Illinois has had a reduction in the number of officers that are certified (currently 13 officers) to conduct compliance reviews.
+Over the past few years, Illinois has continued to have a reduction in the number of officers that are certified (currently 11 officers) to conduct compliance reviews.
 Illinois is working to restructure its compliance review program to ensure proper resources are in place and high quality reviews are being completed timely.
-Therefore, Illinois has adjusted the target number of compliance reviews to be completed in 2018 accordingly. \The Trend Analysis table Data Source 2013-2016: FMCSA's MCMIS data snapshot as of 7/28/17.
-For 2012, Illinois noted the non-rated reviews separate and all other in Investigations as they are not able to divided into respect categories with current available data.
+Therefore, Illinois has adjusted the target number of compliance reviews to be completed in 2019 accordingly.
+The Trend Analysis table Data Source 2013-2017: FMCSA's MCMIS data snapshot as of 6/29/18.